jaiden2013yt/TechxtEdit/README.md

 - a save all button to save a zip/folder containing all documents - i added the export save, but that isnt really this so its still unstriked
 - height selection for the editor element(DISPLAY)
 - ~~export save~~ and import save
+- ASSINATE SERVICE WORKER BUTTON, AND A DISABLE CHECKMARK
 - i will add more later